 I make this dough in big batches on Saturday night, then get it out early on Sunday morning to make into monkey bread, cinnamon rolls, danishes with cream cheese or fruit or anything that the mood strikes.I will give the smaller recipe here.
 Basically just mix, wrap and chill until ready.

 4Take the dough out.
 You do not have to wait until it is room temp to start working it.
 Your hands will help warm it up.
-So, deflate and either start rolling our of cut into portions to make whatever you want to with it.
-It make take about an hour to rise.
-Just remember, sweet dough does not have to rise as much as bread to be ready to bake.
+So, deflate and either start rolling it out or cut into portions to make whatever you want to with it.
+It may take about an hour to rise.
+Just remember, sweet dough does not have to rise as much as bread dough to be ready to bake.
 Just as long as it looks puffy.